GeorgeLyon/MLIRSwift/README.md

 ### Over-typing

 Is `TypedValue` useful?
 If so, should we have an analog for `Attribute`?
+I have a similar question about `DialectRegistry` and `Attribute.opaque`... is it actually useful to only be able to specify things in registered namespaces?